0xGallagher/FHERoulette/README.md

 This isn't average blockchain casino game.
 Most DApps expose every move you make.
 In this Roulette game, we utilize Zama's fhEVM technology.

-Here is the magic: The Smart Contract performs calculations on encrypted data without ever decrypting it.
+The Smart Contract performs calculations on encrypted data without ever decrypting it.

 Encrypted Inputs: When you place a bet, the amount is encrypted before it leaves your browser.
 The blockchain sees the transaction, but not the value.